sporeventexplosion/FSND_Project_2_3/README.md

 ## Full Stack Nanodegree Project 2
 Tournament Results Database and Python module

-A simple system for recording results for a tournament using the Swisis system.
+A simple system for recording results for a tournament using the Swiss system.
 To run locally, follow the instructions below.

 ### How to Run